SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 ## Prerequisites

-* Create an instance of SAP Alert Notification service and configure a subscription that will match the [Resource quota utilization event](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/resource-quota-utilization-events?locale=en-US#technical-details).
-  You can directly import the following [example Alert Notification service configuration](alert_notification_configuration.json) that will forward the resulting event from the command execution to your email.
+* Create an instance of SAP Alert Notification service and configure a subscription that will match the Resource quota utilization event.
+You may also directly import the following [example Alert Notification service configuration](alert_notification_configuration.json) that will forward the resulting event from the command execution to your email.

 NOTE: Replace the ``<<your-email-address>>`` placeholder with the actual email address where you want to receive the event.

 ## How to use

-Import the content of [examples catalog](catalog.json) in your Automation Pilot tenant.
-Navigate to the *CheckResourceQuotaUtilization* command and trigger it.
+First you would need to import the content of [examples catalog](catalog.json) in your SAP Automation Pilot tenant from the **My Catalogs** tab.
+This action will add a new catalog called ```Automation Pilot Examples```.
+Navigate to the ```CheckResourceQuotaUtilization``` command that this new catalog provides and select ```Trigger```.

-You'll need to provide values for the following input keys:
+To successfully trigger the command you'll need to provide the relevant values for the following input keys:

 * *ansServiceKey* - A Service key created in your SAP Alert Notification service instance.
 For further information check the [Credentials management page](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/credential-management)
-* *region* - Technical name of your SAP BTP region, e.g. cf-eu10,cf-eu20
+* *region* - The technical name of your SAP BTP region, e.g. cf-eu10,cf-eu20
 * *user* - The email or ID of your technical user.
 * *password* - The password of your technical user.
 * *spaceId* - The GUID of the Cloud Foundry space which you want to receive events for.